Everything You Need to Know About the Brandy Old Fashioned

-According to John Dye, owner of Bryant’s Cocktail Lounge in Milwaukee and resident booze historian, Korbel owes the Badger State big time.
+Where did this drink even come from?According to John Dye, owner of Bryant’s Cocktail Lounge in Milwaukee and resident booze historian, Korbel owes the Badger State big time.

 “Milwaukee had a big role in the Chicago World’s Fair of 1893 and many of the brandy-thirsty Germans attended,” Dye explains.
 “One of the exhibitors was a domestic brandy from California named Korbel.
 Story has it that the Germans in Milwaukee took to Korbel in a big way.
 As the rest of the country was starting to turn to whiskey, Wisconsin turned to brandy.
 It makes sense that the Old Fashioned, which was a popular whiskey cocktail at the time, would be made with brandy in Wisconsin.
 Things here don’t change too quickly, so we just kept making them with brandy.”

 Korbel becomes a huge player in the brandy industry and Wisconsinites create a signature cocktail.
 Everybody wins.

 The dos and don’ts of the brandy Old FashionedDon’t overthink your choice of brandy

 Korbel isn’t highbrow, but more than a century of drinkers can’t be wrong.
 If it ain’t broke...